 Inventories and cost of sales.
-Inventories are stated at the lower of cost or market, net of allowance for obsolete and slow-moving inventories.
+Inventories are stated at the lower of cost or market, net of allowance for obsolete and slow-moving inventories (\$10.2 million and \$9.5 million at December 31, 2004 and 2005, respectively).
 Inventory costs are generally based on average cost or the first-in, first-out method.
 Cost of sales includes costs for materials, packing and finishing, utilities, salary and benefits, maintenance and depreciation.

 Investment in affiliates and joint ventures.
 Investments in more than 20%-owned but less than majority-owned companies are accounted for by the equity method.
 See Note 7.
 Differences between the cost of each investment and the Company's pro rata share of the entity's separately-reported net assets, if any, are allocated among the assets and liabilities of the entity based upon estimated relative fair values.
-Such differences approximate a \$41 million credit at December 31, 2004, related principally to the Company's investment in TIMET and are charged or credited to income as the entities depreciate, amortize or dispose of the related net assets.
+Such differences approximate a \$32 million credit at December 31, 2005, relate principally to the Company's investment in TIMET and are charged or credited to income as the entities depreciate, amortize or dispose of the related net assets.

 Goodwill and other intangible assets; amortization expense.
 Goodwill represents the excess of cost over fair value of individual net assets acquired in business combinations accounted for by the purchase method.
 Goodwill is not subject to periodic amortization.
-Other intangible assets are amortized by the straight-line method over their estimated lives.
-Other intangible assets are stated net of accumulated amortization, and goodwill and other intangible assets are assessed for impairment in accordance with SFAS No. 142, Goodwill and Other Intangible Assets.
-See Notes 9 and 19.
+Other intangible assets, amortized by the straight-line method over their estimated lives, are stated net of accumulated amortization.
+Goodwill and other intangible assets are assessed for impairment in accordance with SFAS No. 142, Goodwill and Other Intangible Assets.
+See Note 9.

 Capitalized operating permits.
 Direct costs related to the acquisition or renewal of operating permits related to the Company's waste management operations are capitalized and are amortized by the straight-line method over the term of the applicable permit.
-Amortization of capitalized operating permit costs was \$357,000 in each of 2002 and 2003 and \$623,000 in 2004.
-At December 31, 2004, net operating permit costs include (i) \$1.1 million related to costs to renew certain permits for which the renewal application is pending with the applicable regulatory agency and (ii) \$5.8 million related to costs to apply for certain new permits which have not yet been issued by the applicable regulatory authority.
+Amortization of capitalized operating permit costs was \$357,000 in 2003, \$623,000 in 2004 and \$126,000 in 2005.
+At December 31, 2005, net operating permit costs include (i) \$1.0 million related to costs to renew certain permits for which the renewal application is pending with the applicable regulatory agency and (ii) \$9.7 million related to costs to apply for certain new permits which have not yet been issued by the applicable regulatory authority.
 Renewal of the permits for which the application is still pending is currently expected to occur in the ordinary course of business, and costs related to such renewals are being amortized from the date the prior permit expired.
 Costs related to the new permits which have not yet been issued will either be (i) amortized from the date the permit is issued or (ii) written off to expense at the earlier of (a) the date the applicable regulatory authority rejects the permit application or (b) the date the Company determines that issuance of the permit to the Company is not probable of occurring.
 All operating permits are generally subject to renewal at the option of the issuing governmental agency.